 - Return Grilles – Despite their unimpressive profile return grilles play an important part in influencing the effectiveness of your HVAC system.
 If the grille is too small or poorly chosen it may impede adequate delivery of air to the system; in effect choking it off.
 There are myriad considerations that go into selecting the right return grille but the most important is probably Feet Per Minute (FPM).
 Most grilles should be able to handle 300-500 FPM.
 If they can’t they’re likely too small and should be replaced.

-Don’t trust your furnace installation to just anyone.
+Don’t trust your furnace repairs and tune-ups to just anyone.
 Toronto Heating and Air Conditioning Company has been helping homeowners in the GTA create safe, comfortable domestic environments since 1992.
-We’ll make sure every aspect of your furnace installation from the size of the furnace itself to the design of the supply registers work together to keep you comfortable and save you money.
+We’ll make sure every aspect of your furnace installation from the size of the furnace itself to the design of the supply registers works together to keep you comfortable and save you money.